Real Name: Unrevealed

 (Black Bolt I#3 (fb) - BTS) - Death's Head caught Monsteroso and delivered the creature to a prison on the far edge of the galaxy.

 (Black Bolt I#3) - Drones escorted Monsteroso to containment while Death's Head was paid by Spyder.
-During an attempted prison break Metal Master ripped open the door to Monsteroso's containment unit.
-The scared Monsteroso attacked Metal Master and his allies Black Bolt, Absorbing Man, the Skrull Raava and Blinky, until the latter telepathically calmed down Monsteroso, learning that the creature was just a scared child, who was only called Monsteroso by others, and didn't want to be hit anymore.
-Blinky promised Monsteroso they would not allow anyone else to hurt him and asked Monsteroso to stay where he was until they returned.
-Monsteroso stayed behind cowering in fear in his cell.
-Raava asked Blinky to force Monsteroso to help them, but Blinky wouldn't do it.
+During an attempted prison break, Metal Master ripped open the door to Monsteroso's containment unit.
+The scared Monsteroso attacked Metal Master and his allies Black Bolt, Absorbing Man, the Skrull Raava and Blinky, until the latter telepathically calmed down Monsteroso--Blinky learned that the creature was just a scared child, who was only called Monsteroso by others, and he didn't want to be hit anymore.
+Blinky promised Monsteroso they would not allow anyone else to hurt him, and asked Monsteroso to stay where he was until they returned.
+Monsteroso stayed behind, cowering in fear in his cell.
+Raava asked Blinky to force Monsteroso to help them, but Blinky wouldn't do so.

-Comments: Presumably by Stan "The Man" Lee and Jack "King" Kirby.
+Comments: Presumably by Stan "The Man" Lee (writer) and Jack "King" Kirby (artist).

-in the Fantastic Four cartoon version of the story, sometime in
+Fantastic Four cartoon version of the story, sometime in the 1970s.

 A more realistic version of this story would have had Monsteroso's parents return to attack Earth after their son picked up Hepatitis or some other nasty disease from floating in the East River.
 Have you ever seen that water?
 Ewwwwwwww!

 You can get a somewhat cheaper version of the story in Monsters on the Prowl#28 (June, 1974) (...wherein Monsteroso and his parents were colored green).